 Never let your lipstick migrate

 Your natural lip line will begin to fade as you age, which makes lipstick more apt to bleed and feather.
-(Yet another reason to avoid dark-colored lipsticks.)
 To avoid this unfortunate makeup migration, be sure to trace your lips with a clear lip liner, or one the same color as your natural lips.
 This will create a barrier between your lips and the surrounding fine lines, helping the color stay put.
-Mally Beauty’s Lip Fence is a great option for keeping lipstick squarely on your kisser.
+A creamy, smudge-proof clear lip liner like Maybelline New York Color Sensational Clear Lip Liner is a great option for keeping lipstick squarely on your kisser.
 Check out the other inexpensive beauty tricks only stylists know.

 Stop applying eyeliner to your lower lashes

 Lining your bottom lids can make your eyes appear smaller, dragged down, and overall older.
 The eyes already start drooping with age, so you don’t want to accentuate this process with lines beneath your eyes.
 Joseph recommends lining only your upper lid (and not too thickly), to open up and brighten your eyes.
 If you must apply eyeliner to your lower lashes, stick to the outer corners and make sure the top and bottom lines connect.
 Urban Decay 24/7 Waterline Eye Pencil is a demi-matte waterproof pencil that glides on smoothly and stays put all day.